Skip to content

 1) Work / studies

-Tonight’s homework: draw one of the elegant 19th-century buildings on the campus. *groan*
+One night, I had to draw one of the elaborate 19th-century buildings on the campus for art class.

 The result resembled the work of a child: rough lines, aggressive shadows and odd proportions.

 This wasn’t the first time my perfectionism caused problems.
-I knew I could do the work; it’d just take me 10 hours, that’s all.
+I knew I could do the work.
+It’d just take me 10 gut-wrenching hours, that’s all!

 Upholding impossible standards meant I’d take much longer than others to finish tasks.
 If I felt unsure of my abilities, I’d procrastinate or avoid tasks altogether.

-Paradox: the drive to do well can hinder your performance.
-Of course, there’s a vast difference between striving for excellence and perfection.
-So, how do you know when you’ve gone too far?
+Ironically, the drive to do well can hinder our performance.
+There’s a vast difference between striving for excellence and perfection.
+Shame and fear fuel perfectionism.

 • It feels good being #1 in my class/team.